-So my prediction is that the next real leap in human/computer user interaction is that tablets will learn to talk.
-And not just Siri talk.
-But hold a real, if stilted, English conversation.
+So my prediction is that the next real leap in human/computer user interaction is that tablets and phones will learn to talk.
 And just as the graphical interface and mouse neatly layered on top of the older command line text interface without much disruption, so will voice interaction perfectly overlay the existing tablet-phone user interface.
 A perfect fit.
 And if this analogy holds, the companies leading the tablet market today are well positioned to jump across this transition, just as Microsoft was able to jump across from command line DOS to the newer graphical interface market.
 This means not only are Google Android and Apple iOS going to continue to dominate in the phone-tablet space, they are also like to lead in the voice interaction era to come, which will be bigger than ever.

 I would need another full post to justify why we’ll see such rapid progress in voice interaction.
 So instead I’ll use an analogy with computer chess to show it’s at least plausible.
 With chess, progress seemed overblown and halting until computers got close to human level, at which point it was suddenly miraculous.
 Today’s chess computers are not just a tad better than humans like Deep Blue was when it beat Kasparov in 1997, but way better.
 That’s true even on cheap hardware.
 This progression is characteristic of exponential progress.
 From any fixed vantage point, in this case human chess master, the progress leading up to that point seems pitifully slow even though it’s growing exponentially.
 So going from 1/8 human level to 1/4 human level might take 10 years, and then we wait another 10 years to go from 1/4 to 1/2.
 But once you hit human capability, the next 10 years yeras takes you 2x above, and another decade takes you 4x above.
 From a fixed human vantage point, the gap becomes explosive once it hits your level.